Australia travel guide

 If you are planning to drive in Australia, see information on driving abroad.

-If you’re hiring a car immediately on arrival be cautious about driving.
+If you’re hiring a car immediately on arrival, be cautious about driving.
 You might be jetlagged and tired from your flight.
 Take regular rest breaks at the many rest stops on the roads.

-Check road conditions before beginning your journey.
-Stay with your vehicle if it breaks down.
-Avoid travelling in extreme heat.
-Sudden storms and strong winds can make driving difficult.
-Take particular care when driving on unsealed roads, 4WD tracks and desert or beach roads.
-Northern Territory Police have in the past warned tourists to stay off unsealed tracks in remote areas of Central Australia following reports of stranded motorists.
+Take particular care when driving on unsurfaced roads, 4-wheel-drive tracks and desert or beach roads.
+Northern Territory Police have warned tourists to stay off unsurfaced tracks in remote areas of Central Australia, following reports of stranded motorists.

 Driving in the outback

-Prepare thoroughly if driving in remote outback areas, which can present unexpected hazards.
-Ensure you have a roadworthy vehicle fitted with GPS and 2 spare tyres.
-Take good maps and extra food, water and fuel.
-Plan your route carefully and get local advice before you set out.
-Leave your route details and expected time of return with the local tourist authorities, police, your hotel or hostel, or friends and relatives, and let them know when you’ve arrived safely.
+- leave your route details and expected time of return with the local tourist authorities, police, your hotel or hostel, or friends and relatives, and let them know when you’ve arrived safely

 Driving on K’gari (Fraser Island)